Parsl/parsl/docs/userguide/joins.rst

 * Why can't process be a @python_app?

-A python app, if run in a ThreadPoolExecutor, can launch more parsl apps;
+A python app, if run in a `ThreadPoolExecutor`, can launch more parsl apps;
 so a python app implementation of process() would be able to inspect x and launch ``option_{one, two}``.